usegalaxy-eu/website/_events/2020-05-19-GalaxyIntroduction_Isfahan.md

 hidefooter: true
 ---

-**Introduction to Galaxy for the students of University of Isfahan**
+**Introduction to Galaxy workshop collaborating with University of Isfahan**

 The Galaxy Community and university of Isfahan organise a workshop series to demonstrate how Galaxy can be used in analysing biological data.